-Ensure your deployment meets these requirements on Router:
+Ensure your deployment meets these requirements on Firewall/Router:

-Router Requirements Notes The router MUST be configured to properly forward RTP/SRTP media packets in the port range configured on MBG between the DMZ and LAN networks This is in case automatic fallback to NORMAL streaming happens which is always possible at any given point whether establishing a call or doing an operation on an existing one.
+Router Requirements Notes For Local streaming, the firewall/router must be configured to properly forward RTP/SRTP media packets in the port range configured on MBG between the DMZ and WAN networks.
+This requirement is to address the case when automatic fallback to NORMAL streaming occurs, which is always possible at any given point whether establishing a call or doing an operation on an existing one.
 Sample RTP/SRTP media port range to be allowed for forwarding between DMZ and LAN interfaces at all times (using default values suggested in this document): UDP AUDIO port range: 20002-29999 UDP VIDEO port range: 30000-30999